 \subsection{Magnetic field data and analysis procedure}

-The observational dataset chosen as the testing ground for this study are magnetic field measurements at 1 au from NASA's Advanced Composition Explorer (ACE) spacecraft~\citep{Stone98}.
-We analyze 12 years of data spanning from 5~February~1998 to 31~December~2009, with records from midnight to midnight in Coordinated Universal Time (UTC), covering the minimum-to-minimum phase of the 23rd solar cycle~\citep{Hathaway15}.
-Since our goal is to probe the $1/f$ range at frequencies below the nominal inertial scales, the original 1-second resolution data collected by the Magnetometer~\citep[MAG;][]{Smith98} aboard ACE are downsampled to 1-minute cadence, with missing values flagged as `NAN'.
+The observational data set chosen as the testing ground for this study are magnetic field measurements at 1 au from ACE spacecraft~\citep{Stone98}.
+We analyse 12 yr of data spanning from 1998 February 5 to 2009 December 31, with records from midnight to midnight in Coordinated Universal Time, covering the minimum-to-minimum phase of the 23rd solar cycle~\citep{Hathaway15}.
+Since our goal is to probe the $1/f$ range at frequencies below the nominal inertial scales, the original 1-s resolution data collected by the Magnetometer~\citep{Smith98} aboard ACE are downsampled to 1-min cadence, with missing values flagged as `NAN'.
 No data gap interpolation is performed.
-The power spectrum of this 12-year dataset has previously been analyzed in \cite{Wang26} and shows clear $1/f$ scaling in the trace from approximately $\unit[4 \times 10^7]{Hz}$ (around the solar rotation frequency) to approximately $\unit[2 \times 10^5]{Hz}$.
+The power spectrum of this 12-yr data set has previously been analysed in \cite{Wang26} and shows clear $1/f$ scaling in the trace from approximately $\unit[4 \times 10^7]{Hz}$ (around the solar rotation frequency) to approximately $\unit[2 \times 10^5]{Hz}$.
 We interpret this spectrum as reflecting superposition Method 3 and use it as a reference for comparison with spectra produced from Methods 1 and 2.

-For the analysis, we partition the dataset independently into two subsets, one consisting of 1-day segments and the other of 10-day segments.
-A segment is excluded if more than 50\% of the measurements are missing.
-No distinction is made between segments dominated by fast or slow solar wind, nor are events such as interplanetary coronal mass ejections (ICMEs) or heliospheric current sheet (HCS) crossings removed.
-This is because the proposed reason of $1/f$ emergence involves the occurrences of rare events (at the tail of the scale-invariant or log-normal distributions) -- or mixtures of them -- each contributing correlated signals.
-This results in a total of 4259 1-day intervals and 426 10-day intervals.
-The former set is used to estimate the interplanetary turbulence correlation time distribution, and both sets are used to reconstruct the 12-year spectrum.
+For the analysis, we partition the data set independently into two subsets, one consisting of 1-d segments and the other of 10-d segments.
+A segment is excluded if more than 50 per cent of the measurements are missing.
+No distinction is made between segments dominated by fast or slow solar wind, nor are events such as interplanetary coronal mass ejections or heliospheric current sheet crossings removed.
+This is because the proposed reason of $1/f$ emergence involves the occurrences of rare events (at the tail of the scale-invariant or lognormal distributions) -- or mixtures of them -- each contributing correlated signals.
+This results in a total of 4259 1-d intervals and 426 10-d intervals.
+The former set is used to estimate the interplanetary turbulence correlation time distribution, and both sets are used to reconstruct the 12-yr spectrum.